-What you mean with “pulp magazines”?
+What is meant by a “pulp magazine”?
 Is it true that popular heroes of today’s comics and movies like Batman, Spiderman or even Jack Sparrow and Doctor House, are all born, conceptually, in the 1910s, 1920s and 1930s?
 How important pulp magazines have been for our imaginary?
 Let’s start from the beginning.